pypeaday/eol-dr/checklist.md

 ### Subscriptions

-- Twitch.tv – Nothing autorenews, my Twitch Prime is connected to Amazon
+- Twitch.tv – Twitch Prime through Amazon Prime and I have 1 recurring subscription to ThePrimeagen's channel.
+Payment through Privacy.com card
 - Amazon Prime - Autorenews on a privacy.com card
 - Netflix - Blocks
 - Spotify - Autorenews on a privacy.com card
-  - Just keep this account since it’s a family account
+  - This is a family account so convene with the other users about what to do
 - Proton
   - I suggest keeping the Proton stuff.
 It's autorenewed on a privacy.com card.
-  - If I remembered to do it I put all of our non-media stuff in Proton Drive just like Nextcloud
 - Playstation Plus - cancel this - login is in Bitwarden
+- Instacart - TODO
+- DoorDash - Autorenews through privacy.com card

 ### Homelabs